multi-template-matching/MultiTemplateMatching-Python/README.md

 The branch opencl contains some test using the UMat object to run on GPU, but it is actually slow, which can be expected for small dataset as the transfer of the data between the CPU and GPU is slow.

 # News
+- Version 2.0.0 got rid of the dependency on pandas, the list of hit is simply a python list.
+The new version also features extensive type hints in functions
 - 03/03/2023 : Version 1.6.4 contributed by @bartleboeuf comes with speed enhancement thanks to parallelizing of the individual template searches.
 Thanks for this first PR !!
 - 10/11/2021 : You might be interested to test the newer python implementation which is more object-oriented and only relying on scikit-image and shapely.*